-The Commission considers that implementation lead times shorter than three years might be appropriate in some circumstances, and there might be value in providing for this flexibility in the region change process draft Rule.
-The Commission would welcome stakeholder views on accelerating the implementation phase where this course of action can be demonstrated to be in the best interests of the market and is broadly supported by stakeholders.
-It would also welcome views on the minimum implementation period that should apply regardless of circumstances.
+The Commission considers that implementation lead times shorter than three years might be appropriate in some circumstances, and there might be value in providing for this flexibility in the Process for Region Change Rule as made.
+The Commission sought stakeholder views on accelerating the implementation phase where this course of action can be demonstrated to be in the best interests of the market and is broadly supported by stakeholders.
+There were no second round submissions on this issue.
+The Rule as made therefore provides flexibility in the implementation lead times.